4 Tips to Create a Comfortable and Functional Outdoor Living Space

 With that in mind, if you have some money to invest in this project, you’re going to want to put it into finding a good seating set.
 While these sets can get expensive, a decent one will last you for years to come.
 Remember that you get what you pay for, and outdoor furniture is no exception.

 When you are ready to start shopping, the biggest key will be taking accurate measurements.
 Since you’ll be building the rest of your space around whatever you buy, you’ll want to make sure that it fits well within the boundaries of your outdoor room.
 If you’re looking to save, you can refinish furniture for your outdoor space instead of buying a new set.

 The next important step in this process is to plan for temperature changes.
 Especially in the middle of a pandemic, you’re going to want to spend as much time outside as possible.
 In light of that, you have to consider temperature fluctuations, from boiling hot summer afternoons to chillier nights.

 Take some time to consider both ends of the temperature spectrum.
-For the cold nights, perhaps you could get a fire pit or an outdoor heater.
+For the cold nights, perhaps you could get a fire feature such as a fire pit, outdoor fireplace, or an outdoor heater.
 On the other hand, think about adding an outdoor ceiling fan or an awning to provide some relief in the middle of the afternoon.

-Blankets may also be a helpful suggestion for your outdoor living space.
+Blankets may also be a helpful suggestion for your outdoor living area or patio.
 Though blankets would need to be stored somewhere if it rains, they can go a long way towards making your outdoor space inhabitable in all sorts of temperatures.